Servebolt/servebolt-optimizer/README.md

 #### 3.5.47
 * Added option to purge all caches, including the Server and CDN.
 This applies to those hosted on Servebolt Linux 8 only and using Accelerated Domains or Servebolt CDN.
 * Fixed some deprecation errors on admin sub menus that have been converted to tabs.
 * Improved the log file ready on Servebolt Linux 8 to now include PHP and HTTP.
+* Update to the Servebolt PHP-SDK to support the new purge method.

 #### 3.5.46
 * Accelerated Domains Image Resizer: added filter to manage problems when WordPress is unable to produce image dimensions by defaulting to the thumbnail size.